-The Technics SL-1200 hit the market in 1972 and there was nothing else like it.
-This turntable really was, and remains, a game changer.
+When the Technics SL-1200 direct drive turntable hit the market in 1972, there was nothing else like it.
+This turntable really was a game-changer.

-In fact, it was so popular that over one million units were manufactured, when production finally ended in 2010.
+In fact, the SL-1200 was so popular that over one million units were manufactured, when production finally ended in 2010.
 With the resurgence in vinyl, thousands of people have petitioned Matsushita (Technics’ parent company) to have the deck re-released.
-My feeling it that this will happen.
+My feeling is that this will happen.

-To briefly explain the nomenclature, the SL-1200 models are silver and the SL-1210 models are a gorgeous satin black.
-There are also various iterations that were released over time.
+To briefly explain the nomenclature, the original SL-1200 models are silver and the SL-1210 models are a gorgeous satin black.
+There are also various iterations, released over time.
 The mark 2 is very common but the deck went up to a mark 6 release, each successive mark having better tonearm wiring, fancy piano finishes and the like.

-So how do these decks sound?
-In a word, good!
-Remember, this is a mid-range direct drive deck.
-As such, it has lots of the best attributes of direct drive turntables, and also suffers a little for being made to sell at a certain price point.
-For example, pitch stability is excellent, as with most direct drive turntables.
-Notes from piano for example sound as close to tonally stable as they get on vinyl, limited by how centrally the hole has been punched in the record.
+So how do these SL-1200s sound?
+Really good and remember, this is a mid-range, direct-drive deck.
+It has lots of the best attributes of DD turntables.
+For example, pitch stability is excellent.
+Notes from the piano, for example, sound as close to tonally stable as they get on vinyl, limited only by how centrally the hole has been punched in the record.

-Rumble is also commendably low, though not the lowest available.
-You can do better with say a Kenwood KD-600, but you might pay more for one too.
-Beyond that, decks get even quieter, like say the Technics SP-10.
-Isolation from external noise and vibration is excellent, as you might expect of a deck designed to be used inside a nightclub.
-This thing has rubber feet and a heavy, rubber-damped chassis, to soak up vibration before it is picked up in the groove.
+Rumble is commendably low, a Kenwood KD-600 will be even a little quieter, but you might pay more for one too.
+Beyond that, decks get quieter still, like say the Technics SP-10.
+Isolation from external noise and vibration is excellent with the SL-1200 though, as you would expect of a deck designed to be used inside a nightclub.
+This thing has rubber feet and a heavy, rubber-damped chassis, to soak up vibration before it hits the needle.

-Imaging is solid and stable, but not holographic as it is on the best players.
-This is mostly attributable to the tonearm in my opinion.
-The Technics arm is good, the bearings nice and smooth with usually only a little free-play, but ultimately it is probably what lets the deck down in terms of rigidity and how the arm is mounted to the chassis.
-This fairly basic arm robs the music of the last word in solidity in the bass and in the imaging of the soundstage.
-The tonearm can be changed and a new arm mount fitted, but this is a pain in the arse and I think its better to just buy a better turntable.
+Imaging is solid and stable, but not quite as holographic as the best players.
+This is mostly attributable to the tonearm.
+The Technics arm is good, the bearings nice and smooth with usually only a little free-play.
+Ultimately though, this arm is what lets the deck down.
+The tonearm can be changed and a new arm mount fitted, worth considering.

 So what do I look out for when servicing these decks?
 I service a lot of them so I have certainly noted some trends.
 They are usually very dirty, so I clean dust the whole deck and arm assembly with a soft brush and then clean the platter and deck very thoroughly.
 This removes most of the grime that builds up over the years.

 The motor or spindle bearing certainly almost always needs lubrication.
-I find that I need to run decks for several hours whilst checking the bearing occasionally to see if the drop or two of oil I added initially has been drawn down into the bearing.
-Most often, I need to add another drop or two and then leaving the deck playing for another couple of hours.
-You can tell then the oil has finally worked its way through when the spindle itself turns much more freely when spun between your fingers.
+I run decks for several hours whilst checking the bearing to see if the oil I has been drawn into the bearing.
+You can tell the oil has finally worked its way through when the spindle turns freely when spun between your fingers.

 Look out for loose spindle bearings on these decks.
-Guys lean on the platter, stack things on them, drop them, throw them in the back of car and so on.
-Any wobble or free-play in this bearing will necesiate a replacement.
-Broken or missing lids are common.
+Guys lean on platters, stack things on them, drop them, throw them in the back of vans and so on.
+Any wobble or free-play in this bearing means a replacement motor.
+Broken or missing lids are also common.

-Finally, look out for dodgy ‘added features’ that people seem to love to add to these decks.
-Things like LEDs, ridiculous platter lighting etc all spell trouble.
+Finally, look out for dodgy ‘added features’ that people seem to love.
+Things like LEDs, ridiculous platter lighting, chopped ground wires and shitty aftermarket cables all spell trouble.
 If you are the market for a Technics SL-1200, you want a nice, original, well cared for deck.

-If you want a decent direct drive deck for sensible money, from a very sensible turntable manufacturer, you just can’t go wrong with one of these.
-They are not quite up to the level of say a Kenwood KD-600/650 but they are a very nice mid-range Japanese deck, an excellent first proper turntable for youngsters or maybe those who’ve always longed for a proper direct-drive deck that sounds good, can be upgraded in many ways and they are very reliable.
-What’s not to like?!
+If you want a direct drive deck for sensible money, from a legendary turntable manufacturer, you can’t go wrong with an SL-1200.
+Whilst not quite at the level of say a Kenwood KD-600/650, they are nevertheless an excellent mid-range deck.